top of page

 Can ACL injuries be prevented?

-If you have had a previous ACL injury or would like to implement an injury prevention program to reduce your future risk of injury, get in touch with us for an appointment (book online or call us on 0415 889 903).
-If you'd just like some more info, send us an email kris@prosportphysio.com.au and we can direct you to some great resources!
+If you have had a previous ACL injury or would like to implement an injury prevention program to reduce your future risk of injury, get in touch with us for an appointment.
+You can book online or call us on 0415 889 903.
+If you’d like more information, send us an email at kris@prosportphysio.com.au.

 ProSport Landscape.jpg